anacarmonaperez/ChemBioFilter/README.md

 # Filtering and Evaluation of Chemical-Biomedical Relationships
 This pipeline is designed to evaluate and filter the relationships between chemical compounds and biomedical terms from the literature.
+These terms are MeSH (Medical Subject Headings) to index articles in the biomedical field, standardizing terms for efficient literature search and retrieval, and GO (Gene Ontology) is a standardized framework that describes gene functions across species, categorizing genes and their products based on molecular function, biological processes, and cellular components.

 ## 1. CTD.py
 To use this script, download the CTD file from the [CTD database](https://ctdbase.org/downloads/), remove the headers, and save it as tsv file
-This script extracts columns two and five from the file, which contain MeSH and GO identifiers, and saves the output as "CTD_extraido.txt."
+This script extracts columns which contain MeSH and GO identifiers, and saves the output as _CTD_extraido.txt_.
 ```
 python3 CTD.py CTDfile
 ```
-Finally, remove the duplicates from the "CTD_extraido.txt" file and save it like another file (from now on, refered as "CTD_extraido_u.txt")
+Finally, remove the duplicates from the _CTD_extraido.txt_ file and save it like another file (from now on, refered as _CTD_extraido_u.txt_)

 ## 2. match_coincidencias.py
-To use this script, you need the CTD_extraido_u.txt file and the CoMent_MeshDcomp-GO_2022_s file.
+You need the _CTD_extraido_u.txt_ file and the _CoMent_MeshDcomp-GO_2022_s_ file which you obtain from .....
-CoMent_MeshDcomp-GO_2022_s file contains MeSH and GO identifiers , number of articles associated with the MeSH term, with the GO term, both terms and p-value.
+_CoMent_MeshDcomp-GO_2022_s_ file contains MeSH and GO identifiers, number of articles associated with the MeSH term, with the GO term, with both terms and p-value.
-This script searches for MeSH and GO terms that are common between them and save it as.
+The script searches for MeSH and GO terms that are common between both files and saves them in a file called _match_final.txt_
 ```
 python3 match_coindicencias.py CoMent_MeshDcomp-GO_2022_s CTD_extraido_u.txt
 ```

 ## 3. match_vdiccplot_comorig.py
-To use this script, you need the CTD_extraido_u.txt file, the CoMent_MeshDcomp-GO_2022_s file, and specify the column you want to represent in the graphics.
+The _CTD_extraido_u.txt_ file, the _CoMent_MeshDcomp-GO_2022_s_ file, and specify the column are required if you want to represent in the graphics.
-Column five represents the p-value, and column four represents the number of articles.
+The only valid options are column five (p-value) and column four (number of articles).
 ```
 python3 match_vdiccplot_comorig.py CoMent_MeshDcomp-GO_2022_s CTD_extraido_u.txt column_number [option_n]
 ```